[4 MIN READ]

 Dr. Tam: We recommend at least 30 minutes of aerobic activity at least five days a week for heart health.
 If you’re looking to lose weight, you may need to exercise for more extended periods or more often.

-Exercise can include a formal fitness program at the gym or other activities you enjoy, such as swimming, water aerobics, gardening, speed walking or hiking.
+Exercise can include a formal fitness program at the gym or other activities you enjoy, such as swimming, water aerobics, gardening, speed walking, or hiking.
 The point is to keep your heart rate up and stay as active as possible.
 Talk to your doctor about which exercises are safe for you.

 Q: What other lifestyle changes can I make to help reverse the effects of heart disease?

 Dr. Tam: In addition to diet and exercise, you should also avoid smoking and excess amounts of alcohol.
 Men should have no more than two servings of alcohol per day and women should have no more than one serving a day.
-A serving of alcohol is equal to 12 ounces of beer, five ounces of wine or one-and-a-half ounces of distilled spirits.
+A serving of alcohol is equal to 12 ounces of beer, five ounces of wine, or one-and-a-half ounces of distilled spirits.

 If you smoke, talk to your doctor about ways you can quit.
-You can access a Providence smoking cessation class in Oregon or Southwest Washington, or take advantage of our online resources.

 We also recommend getting screened for sleep apnea if you believe you may have severe snoring or sleeping problems.
 Treating sleep apnea and getting a good night’s sleep can significantly reduce your risk for certain heart conditions.